-However, a really positive event in recent weeks was the Year 10 COP26 Mock Summit, with our Global Perspectives students representing various countries around the world.
+A really positive event in recent weeks was the Year 10 COP26 Mock Summit, with our Global Perspectives students representing various countries around the world.
 It was fascinating, and somewhat enjoyable, to see Malawi getting particularly angry at both Saudi Arabia and Australia for their lack of action.
 I am sure you have read the write-up of this event provided by Mrs Davies in last week’s newsletter.

 Department Update – Drama